Tribler/trustchain-superapp/valuetransfer/README.md

     - [References](#References)

 ## Offline Gateway
-Before, one gateway existed that was hard coded in the application, with the intended use to have one centralized gateway where all transactions are verified.
-Now, there is an option to scan QR code that contains information about a gateway.
-With this option, a gateway can be added without doing a transaction with it.
+In the previous version, a default gateway existed that was hardcoded in the application, with the intended use to have one centralized gateway where all transactions are verified.
+Now, there is an option to scan a QR code that contains information about a gateway.
+With this option, a gateway can be added without making a transaction to that gateway.
 This makes it easier to have a scenario where local gateways are used to provide users with a local verified trust chain.
 When in offline mode, these local gateways can for example be set up in city centers and enforced by police.
 This allows increased verification over a fully offline scenario, but not as much security as a fully connected scenario.

+In `ui.QRScanController` a new QR type was added with value `VALUE_GATEWAY`.
+Upon scanning this type of QR code the function `addGateway(data: JSONObject)` is invoked.
+The data object contains `KEY_PUBLIC_KEY`, `KEY_IP`, `KEY_PORT`, `KEY_NAME`, representing the connection details of this specific gateway.
+This data is shown to the user in a `GatewayAddDialog`, where the user can confirm the details and save the information to the `GatewayStore`.

 ## Network of Trust
 Currently, distributed ledgers create trust in transactions through computer systems without the need for third parties to confirm them.
 The most widely used distributed ledger for verification of transactions is blockchain, however this requires an online setting.
 In order to accommodate for expenditure of offline money, while decreasing the risk of double spending, a new solution is required.
 A chain of trust could validate participants, providing flexibility, but how does one know whether a user can be 100% trusted or not?
 Trust is often implemented through reputation scores.
 Malik et al [2] for example, utilize smart contracts to calculate reputation scores of participating parties.

 To implement the notion of trust into the code, a web of trust is used.
 Each participant is assigned a trust score which is stored locally.
 On receiving a transaction, the receiver sees a trust score of the other party, this score indicates the level of trust of the other party.
-On a complete transaction, the receiver either adds a new trust score of 1 to the database for the other party, or if a score exists, increases the existing score by 1% (maximum of 100%).
+On a complete transaction, the receiver either adds a new trust score of 1% to the database, or, if a score exists, increases the existing score by 1% (maximum of 100%).
 Upon completing a transaction, the sender sends up to a specified number (currently 10) trusts scores together with the public keys to the receiving party.
 Upon receiving these n transactions, the receiver adds the score to the list of scores for this public key together with the score of the sending party.
 All received scores are then weighted by the score of their sender together with the current score and a trust score of 100\%, as we trust our self fully, and added to the database.

 ### Technical specification